totally-real-penguin/py-minesweeper/README.md

-# py-minesweeper
+# PySweeper
-Minesweeper I made in python
+I dont really code in python much so the code is pretty garbo